Agentic1/AG1_AEtherBus/docs/README_LLM_EDGE.md

 - `AZURE_OPENAI_API_VERSION` – API version (default `2024-02-15-preview`)

 ### Config File
-You may supply a JSON or YAML file with the same keys using `--config`:
+You may supply a JSON or YAML file with the same keys using `--config`.
+An example config is provided in `examples/llm_edge_config.yaml`:

 ```yaml
 endpoint: https://your-endpoint.openai.azure.com/